flr/doc/Loading_your_data_into_FLR/Loading_your_data_into_FLR.md

-This tutorial details methods for reading various formats of data into R for generating the `FLStock` object class.
+This tutorial details methods for reading various formats of data into R for generating the `FLStock`, `FLIndex` and `FLFleet` object classes.

 ## Required packages